 Each Citibank checking account comes with online banking, free online bill pay, free mobile banking with CitiMobile, online check images, paperless bank statements, and 24/7 customer support.

-Citibank is also a full-service bank that offers a variety of other services including investment products and loans, credit cards, and mortgage products.
+Citibank is also a full-service bank that offers various other services, including investment products and loans, credit cards, and mortgage products.
 A minimum balance is required for the account to be free.
-Here is a more in-depth Citibank Checking Account Review.

 Zions Bank Checking Account